josephcotter/ball/README.md

 This is a 3-D animation of a swinging pendulum that I wrote in Javascript using the Three.js library.
 It uses the cosine function to model a pendulum's movement.
-Pressing any on the animation window will rotate the camera
+Pressing any key on the animation window will rotate the camera